NannyML/nannyml/README.md

 # Contributing and Community

 We want to build NannyML together with the community!
-The best way to contributeat the moment is to propose new features, or log bugs under [issues](https://github.com/NannyML/nannyml/issues).
+The best way to contribute at the moment is to propose new features or log bugs under [issues](https://github.com/NannyML/nannyml/issues).

-Also we would love if you joined some discussions in the community [slack](https://join.slack.com/t/nannymlbeta/shared_invite/zt-16fvpeddz-HAvTsjNEyC9CE6JXbiM7BQ)
+Also, we would love it if you joined some discussions in the community [slack](https://join.slack.com/t/nannymlbeta/shared_invite/zt-16fvpeddz-HAvTsjNEyC9CE6JXbiM7BQ)
 Read the docs on [how to contribute](CONTRIBUTING.md).

 # Asking for help